MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-campaign-monitor.md

 1. Enter your [**Campaign Monitor List ID**](https://www.campaignmonitor.com/api/getting-started/#your-list-id).
    [Generate the API key](https://www.campaignmonitor.com/api/getting-started/) from **Account Settings** in Campaign Monitor first to view the API list ID.

-3. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
+1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 It's required to export segments to Campaign Monitor.

 1. Select **Save**.